-As an investor, you will want to understand the ins and outs of a wholesaler agreement for properties in South Bend.
+As an investor, you will want to understand the ins and outs of a wholesaler agreement for properties in Indiana.
 Learn about the process and expectations in our latest post!

 The contract should be drafted and reviewed by a real estate attorney to ensure all terms and clauses are legally sound and make sense for all parties.
 There are a number of templates available online, but you should always have your lawyer review your final draft.
 The contract will typically include the details of the property along with the payment terms.
 Everybody’s responsibilities will be outlined clearly so there are no discrepancies.